MichelGad/NP_SRFA_Ratio/README.md

-## Unraveling SRFA–Nanoparticle Formula Patterns (NP_SRFA_Ratio)
+## Nanoparticle-SRFA Analysis Pipeline (NP_SRFA_Ratio)

 ### 🎯 Introduction

 This repository contains a complete, reproducible R-based pipeline for analyzing molecular formula patterns in Suwannee River Fulvic Acid (SRFA) samples and comparing them across gold nanoparticles (AuNP) and P25 TiO₂ nanoparticles.
 The workflow ingests molecular formula data, performs rigorous preprocessing and group-wise aggregation, computes intensity-weighted averages, identifies common vs. unique formulas, generates publication-ready visualizations (including Van Krevelen diagrams), and exports comprehensive results and summaries.

-The pipeline is the exact computational sequence used to produce the outputs in the `output/` directory and the final export package in `output/final_export/`.
+The pipeline is the exact computational sequence used to produce the outputs in the `output/` directory and the final export package in `output/04_export_results/`.

 ---